quicwg/base-drafts/draft-ietf-quic-transport.md

 server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

-If a server isn't currently accepting any new connections, it SHOULD send a Handshake packet containing a CONNECTION_CLOSE frame with error code SERVER_BUSY.
+If a server isn't currently accepting any new connections, it SHOULD send an Initial packet containing a CONNECTION_CLOSE frame with error code SERVER_BUSY.

 If the packet is a 0-RTT packet, the server MAY buffer a limited number of these